Environment Canterbury: Offices

 Environment Canterbury's main office is at 200 Tuam Street Christchurch in an environmentally friendly building designed and built to house the regional council's 500 Christchurch based staff.
 The old building was demolished in 2011 after the Canterbury earthquakes.
 All staff moved into the new building on 18 April 2016.
 ECan also has smaller offices in Timaru, Ashburton, and Kaikōura.

 Governance

 From its creation until May 2010, Canterbury Regional Council was governed by 14 elected councillors who were elected on a first-past-the-post basis from eight regional constituencies.
+The inaugural chairperson was Richard Johnson, who led the councillors from November 1989 until he retired at the 2004 local elections.

 Councillors (2001–2004)

 In the 2001 local elections, nine constituencies were used: North Canterbury, Christchurch North, Christchurch East, Christchurch South, Christchurch West (all two members each), Selwyn-Banks Peninsula, Ashburton, South Canterbury, and Waitaki (all one member each).
 The candidates from the Ashburton and Waitaki constituencies were declared elected without opposition.
 The 14 council members were: